cpetinal/demojenkins/README.md

 Launch: sudo ./bin/createjob.sh '[container-name]' '[Volumen location]'
 ej: sudo ./bin/createjob.sh 'king-practice' '/home/cpetinal/king/vol/jenkins7'

-8-now jenkins will be reboot and when you login another time and go to the main web page you can see now the multibranch pipeline coolgame
+8-now jenkins will be reboot and when you login another time and go to the main web page you can see now the multibranch pipeline coolgame in the Dashboard

 9-first of all go to configuration to put the githubToken if not work create it another time (Jenkins job syncronized problem).
+    - Go to credentials
+    - select jenkins
+    - Global credentials (unrestricted)
+    - Select token 2
+    - update
+    - into the field Password put the code from the pdf

 10-reindex the pipeline and you will see coolgame repository syncronized with the jenkins.